 Around 30,500 specialists are employed in the ICT industry in Lithuania , with additional 750+ future experts graduating every year .
 Such global companies as Google, AIG, Nasdaq, Uber, IBM, Wix, HP, Virtustream, Exadel, and Unity have already opened their R&D and IT development centers in this country.
 The decision to outsource Lithuanian

 On the whole, IT companies in Lithuania have received substantial investment over the past years, which stimulated the growth and development of the IT sector.
 In addition, several Lithuanian companies were included in the Deloitte Technology Fast 50, a report bringing together the fastest growing tech companies in Europe.
 For instance, Lithuanian IT company Ruptela UAB experienced a whopping 1,211% growth in revenue over the past seven years.
 Another Lithuanian company, Data House UAB, marked an 861% increase while nSoft UAB reported a 337% gain.

-A lot of regular tech events take place in Lithuania such as Innovations conference, Global Game Jam in Lithuania, Software Development Conference, Silicon Valley Comes to Baltics event, International Open Data Hackathon, etc. Some of them attracted thousands of participants and over 100 international speakers.
+A lot of regular tech events, such as the Innovations conference, Global Game Jam in Lithuania, Software Development Conference, Silicon Valley Comes to Baltics event, International Open Data Hackathon, etc take place in Lithuania.
+Some of them attracted thousands of participants and over 100 international speakers.

 The Lithuanian government plans to develop a high-speed broadband communication infrastructure in line with its Programme on the Information Society Development for 2014–2020.
 Lithuania has also launched a program aimed to increase the availability of e-services and enhance its quality by adopting digital technologies.
-No wonder, the country occupies the 36th place and is the first among Baltic countries in terms of innovation adoption according to 2019 Bloomberg Innovation Index.
-Besides, Lithuanian IT education witnessed a significant increase in government funding for IT studies, which stimulated rapid growth among students choosing IT as their first choice field of study and proceeding with employment in software companies in Lithuania.
+No wonder, the country occupies the 40th place according to the World Competitiveness Rating and 39th ranking in the 2022 Global Innovation Index [11, 12].
+Moreover, Lithuanian IT education witnessed a significant increase in government funding for IT studies, which stimulated rapid growth among students choosing IT as their first choice field of study and proceeding with employment in software companies in Lithuania.

 Risks and challenges

 A large number of skilled professionals are leaving the country to be employed abroad.
 The skills shortage in Lithuania continues to be high and becomes a primary bottleneck for Lithuania's growth.
 Although Lithuanian enterprises have been steadily embracing the opportunities offered by various digital technologies, their progress has been slower than in previous years.